-Before becoming a Registered Psychotherapist, Alexandra began her professional career over 30 years ago as an RN in a Toronto teaching hospital, first on a thoracic surgery/step-down unit caring for patients living with cancer and other various, challenging conditions, and later in the operating room where she was a member of an internationally-recognized thoracic surgical team.
+Before becoming a Registered Psychotherapist, Alexandra began her professional career over 30 years ago as an RN in a Toronto teaching hospital, first on a thoracic surgery/step-down unit, and later in the operating room where she was a member of an internationally-recognized thoracic surgical team.
 After leaving the O.R. to raise her family, her interests gradually shifted and she began exploring pursuits related to the human psyche and how the mind works.
 This shift led to years of further study and clinical training.
 She now provides counselling and psychotherapy to adult clients over the age of 18, and is accountable to both the College of Registered Psychotherapists of Ontario, and the College of Nurses of Ontario.
 She is also a member of the OACCPP and the RNAO.

-Alexandra holds a BScN from McMaster University, and an MScN from the University of Western Ontario.
-She is close to completing a Graduate Diploma in Clinical Behavioural Science from McMaster University (March, 2019), studying both introductory & advanced Psychodynamic Psychotherapy, Mindfulness-Based Cognitive Therapy, Acceptance & Commitment Therapy, and Group Therapy.
+Alexandra holds a BScN from McMaster University, an MScN from the University of Western Ontario, and a Graduate Diploma in Clinical Behavioural Science from McMaster University, where she studied psychodynamic psychotherapy, Mindfulness-Based Cognitive Therapy (MBCT), Acceptance & Commitment Therapy (ACT), and group therapy.
 She holds certificates in Couple & Family Therapy and Intensive Sex Therapy from the University of Guelph, and a certificate in Solution-Focused Brief Therapy from the University of Toronto.
 She recently completed training in Cognitive Behavioural Therapy (CBT) for depression and anxiety from the University of Toronto, and is also a trained EMDR clinician.

 Alexandra’s unique professional background, along with her personal life experience have served to enhance her psychotherapeutic skills, affording her a greater understanding of the complex challenges her clients face.
 She puts an emphasis on creating a strong therapeutic alliance, and is deeply invested in the ongoing wellbeing of everyone under her care.